NechamaShraiber/Full-stack-web-development_4578-2/06_Mongo db/Day 01 - 13.09.2018/02_jwt + sha/README.md

-# Step to create cecured login in node server
+# Step to create secured login in node server

 ## Step 1
 The user sends to the server a new user object: